AnushaKostka/AnushaKostka/README.md

 <p align="justify">Beyond the realms of technology and academia, my heart finds solace in the world of art.
 I have explored the realms of drawing, painting, macramé, embroidery, and candle making.
 Each stroke of the brush, every knot tied, and the flicker of candlelight tells a story of my creative spirit.
 In addition to my academic and artistic pursuits, I have delved into the realm of storytelling.
 My pen weaves tales that transport readers to uncharted realms, expressing the kaleidoscope of emotions within me.</p>

 <p align="justify">My life's journey, from the realms of computer science to the corridors of academia and the vibrant palette of creativity, is a testament to the beautiful interplay of technology and art.
-As I continue to navigate through the pixels of data and the pages of stories, I am excited to see what the future holds, ready to embrace the next chapter with an open heart and a curious mind.</p> :star::star::star::star::star:
+As I continue to navigate through the pixels of data and the pages of stories, I am excited to see what the future holds, ready to embrace the next chapter with an open heart and a curious mind. :star::star::star::star::star:</p>

-- 👀 I’m interested in DS
-- 🌱 I’m currently learning a lot in Data Science
-- 💞️ I’m looking to collaborate on
 - 📫 How to reach me @AnushaKostka GitHub

 <!---